 October 7, 1780 dawned on British Major Patrick Ferguson and his men atop Kings Mountain, a nondescript hill just inside the South Carolina line near Shelby, North Carolina.
 Ferguson’s forces had been marching eastward in rain for several days after he had them on raids into western North and South Carolina, attempting to quell increasing activity in opposition to King George III and British rule in the colonies.
 He found Kings Mountain and felt it was a defensible place for his army.
 He placed them atop the mountain, declaring that “all the forces of Hell couldn’t knock me off that mountain.”

 Early that afternoon, a group of men whom Ferguson had been threatening with fire and sword arrived at the mountain and began an attack, Just an hour later, they had routed the army, capturing many of them and killing their Ferguson.

 Welcome to the Mitchell County Historical Society’s Overmountain Men resource page.
-You’ll find episodes of our WTOE/WKYK radio broadcast and podcast, Footsteps for Freedom: The Road to Kings Mountain, along with a collection of stories written by Society members for the Mitchell News-journal.
+You’ll find episodes of our podcast, Footsteps for Freedom: The Road to Kings Mountain, along with a collection of stories written by Society members.
 We also offer a variety of online resources about the battle and the men and women who fought it.

 We hope you enjoy exploring the battle that Thomas Jefferson declared to be the turning point of the American Revolution.